 Dutch people love to: plan; be on time; save money; eat fast.
 What do all these things have in common?
 Easy!
-Most of behaviors and quirks Dutch people have could be summarized and explained by the pursuit of efficiency.
+Most of behaviours and quirks Dutch people have could be summarised and explained by the pursuit of efficiency.
 Why waste time and/or money by doing things spontaneously?

-Have you observed any other weird habits while living in the Netherlands?
+Have you observed any other odd Dutch quirks while living in the Netherlands?
 Let us know in the comments!